Idris (programming language): Functional programming

 The only differences between this program and its Haskell equivalent are the single (instead of double) colon in the type signature of the main function, and the omission of the word "where" in the module declaration.

 Inductive and parametric data types

 Idris supports inductively-defined data types and parametric polymorphism.
-Such types can be defined both in traditional "Haskell98"-like syntax:
+Such types can be defined both in traditional Haskell 98-like syntax: